lorenz-7/Caesar-encryption-decryption/README.md

 # Caesar-encryption-decryption
-This repository contains a Caeser decryption and encryption program.
+This repository contains a Caeser decryption and encryption program as well as an automated Brute-Force-Attack against the Caesar cipher.
 Although the scripts shown here are basic and low profile!